JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-- Thread —— Supplies a pointer to the thread from whose Gdt the entry is to come.
+- *Thread* —— Supplies a pointer to the thread from whose Gdt the entry is to come.
-- Offset —— Supplies the descriptor number of the descriptor to return.
+- *Offset* —— Supplies the descriptor number of the descriptor to return.
 This value must be 0 mod 8.
-- Descriptor —— Returns the descriptor contents
+- *Descriptor* —— Returns the descriptor contents

-The Gdt entry specified by Selector will be copied from the specified thread's Gdt, into Descriptor.
+The Gdt entry specified by Selector will be copied from the specified thread's Gdt, into *Descriptor*.

 For descriptors that don't exist when the thread is not running (`KGDT_R3_TEB`, and `KGDT_LDT`), the descriptor values will be "materialized".